-No trademark ... shall be refused registration on the principal register on account of its nature unless it - incapable of acquiring secondary meaning as a matter of law.
+No trademark ... shall be refused registration on the principal register on account of its nature unless it -

 - (e) Consists of a mark which (1) when used on or in connection with the goods of the applicant is merely descriptive ... of them, - (f) Except as expressly excluded in subsections (a), (b), (c), (d), (e)(3), and (e)(5) of this section, nothing in this chapter shall prevent the registration of a mark used by the applicant which has become distinctive of the applicant's goods in commerce.